 - offer a simple way to collect and analyze data from the controlled environment.

-If you like the sound of that, read on to explore the idea of BLE-enabled PID controllers.
+If you like that sound, read on to explore the idea of BLE-enabled PID controllers.

 First, we’ll take a general look at what PID controllers are and how they work.
-Then we’ll explore the difficulties of using a default PID controller — and compare using default PID controllers to using PID controllers with BLE.
+Then, we’ll explore the difficulties of using a default PID controller example — and compare using default PID controllers to using PID controllers with BLE.

-Finally, we’ll offer an example implementation of a BLE-enabled PID temperature controller.
+Finally, we’ll offer an example PID controller implementation for temperature control via BLE.
 We have built both a controller prototype and a mobile app to go with it.

-What a PID controller is and how it works
+What is a PID controller in the control system, and how PID controller works

 A PID controller is a device that controls an environment or process based on feedback about said environment/process.
 The diagram below describes the general principle behind a PID controller.